 Instant asset write-off

-If you buy your vehicle before 30 June 2024 and its cost doesn’t exceed $20,000 (the current instant asset write-off threshold), you can claim its entire cost immediately as a deduction.
+If you bought your vehicle before 30 June 2023 and its cost doesn’t exceed $20,000 (the current instant asset write-off threshold for the 2024/25 financial year), you can claim the business use percentage of its cost immediately as a deduction.

 Depreciation